przemekperon/nvim/README.md

-y$ - Yank (copy) everything from the cursor to the end of the line. y^ - Yank (copy) everything from the cursor to the start of the line. yw - Yank (copy) to the start of the next word. yiw – Yank (copy) the current word. y% - Yank (copy) to the matching character.
-By default supported pairs are (), {}, and [].
-Useful to copy text between matching brackets.
+y$ - Yank (copy) everything from the cursor to the end of the line. y^ - Yank (copy) everything from the cursor to the start of the line. yw - Yank (copy) to the start of the next word. yiw – Yank (copy) current word. yib - Yank (copy) current block (yab - block with parenthesis included) yiB - Yank (copy) current curly braces block

 ### Pasting